vankeisb/react-tea-cup/doc/manual.md

 ### Messages

 Messages are the dynamic part of your application.
-They represent anything that happened, and that requires to update the model, and render the app again.
-Messages are dispatched in order to respond to DOM events (or to side effects), and you have to implement their behaviour in the `update` function.
+They represent anything that happens, and that requires to update the model, and render the app again.
+Messages are dispatched in order to respond to DOM events (or to external side effects), and you have to implement their behaviour in the `update` function.

 Messages in tea-cup can be expressed in different ways, unlike in Elm where you'll always use